SahbaChangiziEmpire/the-exchange-lab/README.md

 ### Dependencies

-The following dependencies are used in the backend component of this application:
+The following dependencies are used in the frontend component of this application:

 - @emotion/react: ^11.10.8
 - @emotion/styled: ^11.10.8